Nonadiabatic instanton rate theory beyond the golden-rule limit

 One of the key applications of a fourth-order rate theory is estimating the error introduced by approximating the full thermal rate with just the second-order (golden-rule) term.
 Specifically, we are interested in the relative error, whose estimate in the small-$\Delta$ limit is $k_4/\kgr$, provided \mbox{$k_4 \neq 0$}.
 The latter is important to bear in mind, since $k_4$ contains both positive and negative components.
 Their relative magnitudes are temperature-dependent, such that $-\kfreda/\kgrred < 0$ dominates as $\beta \to 0$ and $(\kfredb/\kgrred - \ZRredn{2}/\ZRn{0}) > 0$ dominates as $\beta \to \infty$.
 Hence there will be a temperature at which these expressions cancel exactly.
 At that point, strictly speaking, one has to consider the next term in the series, $k_6$, in order to estimate the error.

 With this in mind, we plot the golden-rule rate constant $k_2$ and the ratio $k_4/k_2$ in panels (a) and (b) of \fig{fig:ho-morse-all} respectively, alongside the corresponding semiclassical approximations.
 As mentioned previously, $\kgrsc$ develops a constant relative error in the low-temperature regime, where the rate plateaus.
 However, because the terms that dominate $\kfsc$ at such temperatures are themselves proportional to $\kgrsc$, the ratio $\kfsc / \kgrsc$ benefits from near-complete error cancellation and is a remarkably accurate approximation to the quantum result across the entire temperature range.
 Like the quantum result, it (approximately) plateaus at low temperatures, when only the reactant vibrational ground state contributes to the process.
-The semiclassical expression deviates from quantum by at most $0.06 \Delta^2$, and the largest deviations are found for $ \beta \leq 2.5$.
+The semiclassical expression deviates from quantum by no more than 5\% of its maximum absolute value, with the largest deviations found at $ \beta \leq 2.5$.
 The errors at these high temperatures are likely overestimated because of numerical artefacts in the corresponding quantum calculations, but even the apparent level of accuracy is more than sufficient to gauge the validity of the GR approximation.
-Under favourable circumstances these results should even enable us to correct the GR approximation, as explored in \sec{ssec:spin-boson}.
+Under favourable circumstances these results should even enable us to correct the GR approximation, which we explore further in \sec{ssec:spin-boson}.